ahmadsaad58/MongoDB-WebApp/README.md

 # Welcome to the Mongo Rest Client

 This REST-API provides CRUD operations for a *Mongo Database*
-1. Create
+1. Create Resource
-2. Read
+2. Retrieve Information
-3. Update
+3. Update Information
-4. Delete
+4. Delete Resource

 ## Get your Environment Setup (optimized for Linux and MacOS)

 Before we jump in, you'll need a couple of things for this to work:

-Python 3.7 with packages:
+Python 3.7.7 with packages:
 - Flask (version 1.1.2)
 - Flask-RESTful (version 0.3.8)
 - PyMongo (version 3.10.1)